-The Electrocardiogram Technician Program consists of 48 hours of lecture and lab hours.
-This diploma-based program meets twice a week for four-hour sessions over a 6-week period.
-This program will include practice and background information on the anatomy and physiology of the cardiovascular system, cardiac disease processes, medical terminology, medical ethics, legal aspects of patient contact, Holter monitor, electrocardiography, stress testing and telemetry monitoring.
+The EKG Technician program consists of 48 hours of lecture and lab hours.
+This certificate-level based program meets twice a week for four-hour sessions for a total of six weeks.
+This program will include practice and background information on the anatomy and physiology of the cardiovascular system, cardiac disease processes, medical terminology, medical ethics, legal aspects of patient contact, Holter monitor, electrocardiography, stress testing, and telemetry monitoring.
 Students will get hands-on lab practice with operating an Electrocardiogram, 12- lead electrode placement, vital signs collection, and bloodborne pathogen training.
 This course includes American Red Cross BLS CPR training and certification.
 Students are provided with a National Health Career Association (NHA) certification exam to become nationally certified and recognized as a Certified Electrocardiogram Technician (CET).
-Students enrolled in this program has the option of enrolling in the LPD 101: Leadership & Professional Development at no additional tuition cost.
-This course can assist students in professionalism, business etiquette and creating a professional portfolio.
+Students enrolled in this program have the option of enrolling in the LPD 101: Leadership and Professional Development course at no additional tuition cost.
+This course can assist students in professionalism, business etiquette, and creating a professional portfolio.

 Upon successful completion of this program the student will be able to: